-MEC is Canada’s go-to place for outdoor gear, know-how and inspiration: a large retail cooperative with over 5.4 million members in Canada, $462 million in annual revenue, a global supply chain, 2,583 employees, 22 stores across Canada, and a gear-packed website.
+MEC is Canada’s go-to place for outdoor gear, know-how and inspiration: a large retail cooperative with over 5.4 million members nationally, $462 million in annual revenue, a global supply chain, more than 2,500 employees, 22 stores across Canada, and a gear-packed website.

 As a retail co-op, MEC is owned by its members and is governed by a nine-member Board of Directors elected by the membership.
 Our goal is strong and balanced leadership, and our nominations process helps us get there.

 In 2020, MEC members will elect four candidates to MEC’s Board (three will serve for a three-year term, and the candidate that places fourth will serve for a one-year term).
 MEC is looking for candidates who have significant experience in areas relevant to MEC’s business.
 This needs to be coupled with a deep commitment to MEC’s values and purpose, to inspire and enable all Canadians to enjoy active outdoor lifestyles.
 Candidates will ideally be able to contribute insight and innovation at the board table, provide diversity of thought and experiences, and demonstrate an understanding of governance norms.